 Evidence suggests that the exposure to radiation during the test operations caused a unique and devastating set of injuries and illnesses to not only these veterans themselves, but also to their children.

 Nuclear test veterans have higher rates of cancers and blood disorders.
-Some studies have suggested that radiation is linked to higher rates of miscarriage, infant mortality, and birth defects among the children and grandchildren ‘of these veterans.
+Some studies have suggested that radiation is linked to higher rates of miscarriage, infant mortality and birth defects amongst the children and grandchildren ‘of these veterans, too.
 One study suggests children of these veterans were 10 times more likely to be born with birth defects, and five times more likely to die as infants.

 The extent and severity of harm suffered by these veterans and their families goes beyond that which can be adequately addressed through War Pensions.
-We advocate for a scheme to be established that provides lump-sum financial compensation to living nuclear test veterans, and to family members who can demonstrate that their injuries were caused because of their parent’s service.
-Such schemes already exist in the United States, Canada and France.
+We want to see a scheme established, which provides lump-sum financial compensation to living nuclear test veterans, and to family members who can demonstrate that injuries, illness or significant health impacts upon their lives, were caused because of their parents' service during the nuclear tests.
+Such schemes already exist in the United States, Canada and France - but not in the UK.

 What we’re doing

-• In 2023, we supported the campaign by these veterans and the Daily Mirror to bring a legal challenge the MOD’s refusal to publish medical records relating to these tests.
+• We have supported the campaign by these veterans and the Daily Mirror to bring a legal challenge to the MOD’s refusal to publish medical records relating to these tests.
+Successive governments have maintained no records have been withheld from the veterans or any court cases.

-• In 2023, we included this ask as one of our top priorities for veterans at the next General Election.
+• In 2023, we included the ask for compensation as one of our top priorities for veterans at the next General Election.

-• We have also met with MPs and officials from numerous political parties in support of this policy.
+• We have met with MPs and officials from numerous political parties in support of this policy, including our panel event at the 2024 Labour Party Conference, where we were joined by Minister for Veterans and People, Al Carns.

 • We have supported the campaign for the introduction of the service medal for Nuclear Test Veterans.
 In November 2023, this was achieved.
 Eligible veterans and their next of kin can still apply for a medal.

-• We believe the next logical step is to now fully compensate these veterans and their families for illnesses caused by radiation exposure during service.
+• We believe the next logical step is to now fully compensate these veterans and their families for illnesses and effects caused by radiation exposure during service.

 The campaign so far

-If you want more information on this campaign, please contact our Senior Public Affairs and Policy Manager Ted Arnold at ted.arnold@helpforheroes.org.uk
+If you would like more information on this campaign, please contact our Senior Public Affairs and Policy Managers, Ted Arnold at ted.arnold@helpforheroes.org.uk or George Lankester at george.lankester@helpforheroes.org.uk